State of Gifting Report

 Much like sending only one gift in the customer journey may hinder your overall outcomes, sending one gift without a follow up strategy in place significantly compromises your gifting conversion rates.

-There are aspects to your gifting strategy that can impact how many gifts are accepted, which drives action, and turn into pipeline for your business.
+There are aspects to your gifting strategy that can impact how many gifts are accepted, which drives action and turn into pipeline for your business.

-Smart Gifting doesn’t simply include the actual gift itself.
+Personal gifting doesn’t simply include the actual gift itself.
 When you invest in this practice, you’re investing in the entire gift experience.